SidGanesan/investment-simulator/README.md

 ## Usage
 ### Portfolio Simulation

-The library offers the ability to simulate how a portfolio will grow over time in a stochastic way, show the variance of possible outcomes based on asset allocations and how the assets are related to each other.
+The library offers the ability to simulate how a portfolio will grow over time in a stochastic way, showing the variance of possible outcomes based on asset allocations and how the assets are related to each other.
 The library requires the user to give the average annual return, asset weightings, the covariance between the assets, and number of steps in the simulation (investment horizon).